|Android wallet||Key Features|

 Mycelium also supports adding a PIN code to further secure your wallet if someone gets physical access to your device.
 The app also supports an address book, so you can store some contacts for issuing quick transactions.

 Sending & receiving bitcoins is easy, and overall, this is one of the best Bitcoin wallets that you can use on your Android smartphone.
-If you are using a hardware wallet such as Keep Key or Trezor, Mycelium will also support this.
+If you are using a hardware wallet such as Ledger, Keep Key, or Trezor, Mycelium will also support this.

 This list will be updated as I explore & test out more wallets on my Android device.
 For now, if you wish to suggest some more wallets, let me know in the comments section below.